Retro-Devils/WickedOS/README.md

 ## Hows this different from Konstakangs build ?

 WickedOS has everything installed for ya.
-Retroarch, other emus, a retro frontend etc.
+Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified .

 ## How to add android games ?

-We use apkpure to sideload must our apps.

-If you need google play services you'll have to install Google play and services.
+From dig frontend open "Aurora Store".
+It is a normal app store and will install apps for you.

 ## Where/When?

-Should be on arcade punks and our mediafire in a week or two tops .
+Shipped to Devil with best wifi to upload to Arcade Punks today .

 ## How to add Google Play store ?